 Giacomo Comiati, on the influence of Horace in sixteenth-century Italian poetry (co-supervised with Simon Gilson, Italian).

-Martina Piperno, on Leopardi's classicism (co-supervised with Fabio Camilletti, Italian).
+Martina Piperno, on Leopardi's classicism and contacts with the thought of Giambattista Vico (co-supervised with Fabio Camilletti, Italian).